 2. The Spirit of truth: “But when the Comforter comes, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me: And ye also shall bear witness, because ye have been with me from the beginning,” John 15:26-27.

-3. The Spirit will guide you: “Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come...glorify me...he shall take of mine, and shew it unto you,” John 16:13-15.
+3. The Spirit will guide you: “Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will show you things to come...glorify me...he shall take of mine, and shew it unto you,” John 16:13-15.

 5. Let’s be clear here.
 The Holy Ghost was given as a “gift” to believers after they “repented and were baptized in the name of Jesus Christ for the remission of sins,” Acts 2:38.
 However,

 a.
-No believers in this verse; or anywhere else in the New Testament, were ever commanded to be: “Baptized with the Holy Ghost.”
+No believers in this verse, or anywhere else in the New Testament, were ever commanded to be: “Baptized with the Holy Ghost.”
 This baptism was always mentioned as a “promise.”
-This was mentioned first by John, and then by Jesus.
+This was mentioned first by John and then by Jesus.

 b.
-These repentant believers were baptized “for the remission of sins;” and then, were granted the gift of the: “Holy Ghost as the seal of their redemption,” Ephesians 1:11-13; Acts 5:32; Romans 5:1-5; Romans 8:14-17; Galatians 3:14; Galatians 4:1-7.
+These repentant believers were baptized “for the remission of sins;” and then were granted the gift of the: “Holy Ghost as the seal of their redemption,” Ephesians 1:11-13; Acts 5:32; Romans 5:1-5; Romans 8:14-17; Galatians 3:14; Galatians 4:1-7.

 c.
-The Holy Ghost baptism was always mentioned as a “promise” to the apostles; and not as a “commandment” unto believers, Luke 24:49; Acts 1:4-5; Acts 2:33.
+The Holy Ghost baptism was always mentioned as a “promise” to the apostles and not as a “commandment” unto believers, Luke 24:49; Acts 1:4-5; Acts 2:33.

-1. First, there was a mixed audience that he spoke unto; some he notes would be baptized with the Holy Ghost; the others would be baptized with fire.
+1. First, there was a mixed audience that he spoke unto; some, he notes, would be baptized with the Holy Ghost; the others would be baptized with fire.
 Notice:

 a.
 “But when he saw many of the Pharisees and Sadducees come to his baptism,”